-A few other product specs to note is that this Fire Tablet weighs 14.3 ounces and measures at 8.6” x 5.4” x 1.0”.
-It fully charges in under 6 hours and boasts a 7 hour battery life; comes with a quad-core 1.3 GHz and 1 GB of RAM and has a USB 2.0 (micro-B connector) that can connect to a PC or Mac or charge with the included power adapter.
+A few other product specs to note is that this Fire Tablet weighs 27.4 ounces and measures at 11.5” x 8.1” x 1.0”.
+It fully charges in under six hours and boasts a 12-hour battery life.
+It comes with a octa-core 2.0 GHz and 2.0 GB of RAM and has a USB 2.0 (micro-B connector) that can connect to a PC or Mac or charge with the included power adapter.

-There’s really not anything else you need to add to the Fire Kids Tablet; if you want more storage or want to be able to use it for longer than 7 hours without recharging you have that option.
+There’s really not anything else you need to add to the Fire Kids Tablet.
+If you want more storage or want to use it for over seven hours without recharging you have that option.

 Customizing the Fire Tablet for Your Child

 Amazon says the Fire Tablet with its FreeTime content is built for kids and it really is.
 In FreeTime, the background color of the device turns blue, letting parents know what their child is viewing is age-appropriate and safe.

-For our daughter, we mainly want her to use the tablet to read so we set the Time Limit controls to require her to read at least 1 hour before she can play games or watch videos, both of which we set with 30 minute daily time limits.
+For our daughter, we mainly allow her to use the tablet to read so we set the Time Limit controls to require her to read at least one hour before she can play games or watch videos.
+We set a daily time limit of 30 minutes to play games or watch videos.

-We gave her unlimited reading time but set the Fire Tablet to turn on at 7 a.m. and off at 8 p.m. each day.
+We gave her unlimited reading time but set the Fire Tablet to turn on at 7:00 a.m. and off at 8:00 p.m. each day.
 Just the other night she was reading on her Kindle, and came downstairs (at 8:03 p.m.) saying it had shut off.

 The Kids Fire Tablet with FreeTime uses smart filters to ensure your child sees age-appropriate content.
-We chose the age 3 – 9 category so our daughter and her brothers wouldn’t see teen or baby content.
+We chose the age 3 – 9 category so our daughter wouldn’t see teen or baby content.

 Something to Watch Out For

 Our daughter innocently figured out the first day using the tablet that she could switch to our profile and access paid content.
-She purchased a few books that we were, thankfully, able to get refunded.
+She purchased a few books that we were able to get refunded.

-Amazon emails you whenever content is purchased or added to the tablet so we were able to see right away what she was doing.
+Amazon emails you whenever content is purchased or added to the tablet so we were able to immediately see what she was doing.
 We were also able to use it as a teaching opportunity for the need to always ask us before buying anything online.